jsk336/docs/docs/api/antha/cmd/anthafmt/anthafmt.md

 Without an explicit path, it processes the standard input.
 Given a file, it operates on that file; given a directory, it operates on all .go files in that directory, recursively.
 (Files starting with a period are ignored.)
-By default, gofmt prints the reformatted sources to standard output.
+By default, anthamt prints the reformatted sources to standard output.

 Usage:

-    gofmt [flags] [path ...]
+    anthamt [flags] [path ...]

 The flags are:

     -d
     	Do not print reformatted sources to standard output.
-    	If a file's formatting is different than gofmt's, print diffs to standard output.
+    	If a file's formatting is different than anthamt's, print diffs to standard output.
     -e
     	Print all (including spurious) errors.
     -l
     	Do not print reformatted sources to standard output.
-    	If a file's formatting is different from gofmt's, print its name to standard output.
+    	If a file's formatting is different from anthamt's, print its name to standard output.
     -r rule
     	Apply the rewrite rule to the source before reformatting.